shibayan/keyvault-acmebot/README.md

 You will need the following:
 - Azure Subscription (required to deploy this solution)
-- Azure DNS (required to host your public DNS zone)
 - Azure Key Vault (existing one or new Key Vault can be created at deployment time)
+- DNS provider (required to host your public DNS zone)
+  - Azure DNS
+  - Cloudflare
+  - GratisDNS
 - Email address (required to register with ACME)

 ## Getting Started